dalyIsaac/git-statx/README.md

 This application uses [libgit2](http://libgit2.github.com/) via [LibGit2Sharp](https://github.com/libgit2/libgit2sharp).

-Note: the performance of this application is significantly worse than `git log --numstat`.
+The performance of this application is significantly worse than `git log --numstat`.
 A future iteration may switch to capturing console output, rather than using libgit2.

+This uses .NET Framework, not .NET Core, so will not work on non-Windows operating systems.
+However, it can be easily ported to .NET core.